What is Cloud Native?

 A widely accepted methodology for constructing cloud-based applications is the Twelve-Factor Application.
 It describes a set of principles and practices that developers follow to construct applications optimized for modern cloud environments.
 Special attention is given to portability across environments and declarative automation.

-While applicable to any web-based application, many practitioners consider it as a solid foundation for building cloud-native apps.
+While applicable to any web-based application, many practitioners consider Twelve-Factor a solid foundation for building cloud-native apps.
 Systems built upon these principles can deploy and scale rapidly and add features to react quickly to market changes.

 The following table highlights the Twelve-Factor methodology:

 In the book, Beyond the Twelve-Factor App, author Kevin Hoffman details each of the original 12 factors (written in 2011).
-Additionally, the book provides three additional factors that reflect today's modern cloud application design.
+Additionally, he discusses three extra factors that reflect today's modern cloud application design.